-Website: http://www.respect.uk.net
+Website: www.respect.uk.netTelephone: 0808 802 4040

-Your Choice Programme
+Your Choice Programme - referral form on Intranet

-Referral form

 Claims from customers that there is mutual abuse within the relationship.

 Domestic abuse is characterised by coercive, controlling behaviour and the imbalance of power within a relationship.
 Mutual domestic abuse, where both people are trying to gain power and control over their partner is very rare.
 There will almost always be a primary perpetrator and a survivor.